Vandhaan Vendraan

-Vanthaan Vendraan is a 2011 Indian Tamil-language action thriller film written and directed by R. Kannan that stars Jiiva, Nandha and Taapsee in the lead roles, while Rahman and Santhanam play supporting roles.
+Vanthaan Vendraan is a 2011 Indian Tamil-language action thriller film written and directed by R. Kannan.
+The film stars Jiiva, Nandaa and Taapsee in the lead roles, while Rahman and Santhanam play supporting roles.
 The music was composed by Thaman S with cinematography by P. G. Muthiah and editing by V. T. Vijayan.
-Principal photography began on 27 August 2010, and the film released on 16 September 2011 to mixed reviews.
+The film was released on 16 September 2011.

 Plot

-The film opens to a school in a village, where a boy recites a national anthem before all the staff and students of the school.
+At a village school, a boy recites the national anthem before all the staff and students.
 Another boy is seen running to school as he is late.
 His teacher punishes him while comparing him to the boy who recited earlier, who is revealed to be his younger half-brother.
-An enmity grows in the older brother as he is always compared to his younger brother.
-The younger brother burns the photo of the older brother's father as he was the reason for his defeat in the school's kabbadi match.
+Enmity grows in the older brother as he is always compared to his younger brother.
+The younger brother burns the photo of the older brother's father, as he was the reason for his defeat in the school's kabaddi match.
 In retaliation, the older brother throws the younger brother into a well.
-Watching him get drowned in the well, the older brother runs away from the village.
+Watching him drown in the well, the older brother runs away from the village.

 The film then opens to Mumbai, just a few years after the incident.
-The older brother grows up to become Ramana, who is an underworld don doing smuggling business with the help of the local police and political support.
-He tries to kill Govardhan, who is a rival to him, but fails.
+The older brother grows up to become Ramana, an underworld don involved in smuggling with the help of the local police and political support.
+He tries to kill his rival Govardhan but fails.
 Arjun tries to see him for many days but is not able to.
 Finally, with the help of Ramana's cook Delhi, he manages to see him and tells him about his life story.
 Arjun is a boxer and accidentally meets Anjana while going to a boxing selection match.
 He could not attend the match because he spoils the miniature that Anjana was carrying for her interview the same day.

 He helps her out, and in turn, Anjana travels to Kerala to meet the person in charge of the boxing selection match so that Arjun can get a second chance.
 However, it turns out that Arjun has come with her to Kerala to express his love for her, which she does not reciprocate.
-Finally, she agrees on the condition, if her father agrees.
+Finally, she agrees on the condition that her father agrees.
 When Arjun meets Anjana's father, he rejects Arjun's marriage proposal to his daughter before being accidentally shot and killed by Ramana when he tries to kill Govardhan.
-Anjana proposes a deal to Arjun that if he makes Ramana surrender to the police, she will marry him, which he accepts.
+Anjana proposes a deal to Arjun that if he makes Ramana surrender to the police, she will marry him, and he accepts.
 Arjun has come to Ramana to make him surrender, but Ramana and his gang thrash Arjun and throw him out.